-Mixed martial arts has always had a strong connection with professional wrestling, owing its sports entertainment rival a debt of gratitude not only for much of the financial success the UFC has witnessed over the last decade but also for the sport's very existence.
-Recent stories have highlighted this relationship while also revealing a trend which sees the two growing even more intertwined.
+Mixed martial arts has always had a strong connection with professional wrestling, owing its sports entertainment rival a debt of gratitude not only for much of the financial success the UFC has witnessed over the last decade, but also for the sport's very existence.

 In the early 1920's, Ed "Strangler" Lewis was the dominant force in professional wrestling.
 Along with athletic superstars like Babe Ruth and Jack Dempsey, Lewis' exploits made front-page headlines in the newspaper sports sections.
 Lewis and his partner/manager, Billy Sandow, maintained a powerful headlock on the lucrative heavyweight crown.
 Along with their associates, they were cleaning up at the box office around the country.

 Pendleton had all the traits necessary for the job: handsome, strong, and one hell of a wrestler.
-Born in 1895, in the heartland of wrestling, Iowa, the 200 pound plus grappler had twice been the Eastern Intercollegiate Wrestling Association champion (in 1914 and 1915) and twice been crowned the AAU champion before representing the United States at the 1920 Olympic games in both Freestyle and Greco-Roman.
-There he took the Silver in Freestyle after the referee controversially overturned the judges decision in the final match.
+Born in 1895, in "The Heartland of Wrestling" (Iowa), the 200-pound plus grappler had twice been the Eastern Intercollegiate Wrestling Association Champion (in both 1914 and 1915) and has twice been crowned the AAU Champion before representing the United States at the 1920 Olympic games in both Freestyle and Greco-Roman Wrestling.
+There he took the Silver in Freestyle after the referee controversially overturned the judge's decision in the final match.

 According to a New York Times reporter at the scene:

 Eventually, with the crowd threatening to riot if Pesek's fouling was not stopped, Referee Fleeson disqualified the Tigerman and awarded all three falls to Plestina.
-Afterwards both Pesek and his manager, Max Bauer (brother of Lewis Mananger Billy Sandow), were banned from ever again competing in New York.
-But they had been successful in their assignment: a tamed Plestina now went along with whatever the Trust asked, less he be forced to undergo another lesson.
+Afterwards, both Pesek and his Manager, Max Bauer (brother of Lewis' Manager Billy Sandow), were banned from ever again competing in New York.
+But they had been successful in their assignment: a tamed Plestina now went along with whatever the Trust asked, lest he be forced to undergo another lesson.